 Understanding Undertones and Masstones

-Pink and green capture the title of the most difficult and wily paint color undertones.
+Pink and green capture the title of the most difficult paint color undertones.
 Even the most neutral gray or beige can become green in certain settings.
 Green undertones aren’t always easily visible until they meet up with your cabinetry or flooring with its own undertones of yellow or orange.
 This is what makes the green undertones problematic.
 The prevalence of warm woods in our homes really sets off even the slightest green undertone.
-Chalk this up to basic color theory.
-It’s actually the blue in your paint color formula that is throwing a green cast.
-For warmer cabinets and flooring, try a warmer wall color, or a neutral with a yellow or red undertone.
+Chalk this up to basic color theory; it’s actually the blue in your paint color formula that is throwing a green cast.
+For warmer cabinets and flooring, try a warmer wall color or a neutral with a yellow or red undertone.

 Pink is another problem undertone, especially with taupe and beige.
 All it takes a slight prevalence of red in the neutral formula, for pink to emerge.
 The opposite of the green undertone problem, the pink undertone appears most often when near a green, blue, or violet color.
 If you’re having trouble with a pink undertone, try a neutral with a warm yellow undertone instead.

 An Easy Way to Manage Paint Color Undertones

 No extensive color theory instruction is needed to master paint color undertones.
 If you can see that the colors you’ve chosen have a green or blue undertone that doesn't work in the room, then try warmer colors.
 If a yellow or pink undertone appears when you are combining colors, try a cooler color.